-While most institutions share the goal of digitizing and disseminating the unique resources in our collections, traditional digitization workflows limit our ability to do largescale digitization.
-Selecting, imaging, describing, and assessing rights for digitized content can be enormously resourceintensive and time-consuming.
+While most institutions share the goal of digitizing and disseminating the unique resources in our collections, traditional digitization workflows limit our ability to do large-scale digitization.
+Selecting, imaging, describing, and assessing rights for digitized content can be enormously resource-intensive and time-consuming.
 Rights clearance work, in particular, is highly labor-intensive, requires specialized knowledge, may require significant research, and has traditionally been conducted at an object level.
-Because of these complexities, determining copyright status permissions licensing workflows managing and copyrighted work are areas that have proved particularly challenging and time consuming for many institutions, and have led us at Emory University Libraries to reassess and ultimately reimagine new copyright workflows that move from object-level rights clearance to assessing and managing risks and rewards associated with digitization.
+Because of these complexities, determining copyright status and managing licensing and permissions workflows for copyrighted work are areas that have proved particularly challenging and time consuming for many institutions, and have led us at Emory University Libraries to reassess and ultimately reimagine new copyright workflows that move from object-level rights clearance to assessing and managing risks and rewards associated with digitization.
 In our efforts to rethink our approach to managing rights workflows in order to facilitate larger-scale digitization, we brought together archivists and scholarly communications librarians to propose practical strategies for making collaborative, thoughtful decisions about copyright and other risks to scale-up digitization programs in a sustainable and responsible way.